-"The journey is as important as my destination"
+"My journey is as important as the destination"

 As a child, magicians and magic acts fascinated me.